RetroPie/RetroPie-Docs/docs/Atari-800-and-5200.md

 | [lr-atari800](https://github.com/libretro/libretro-atari800)  | atari800 **or** atari5200  | .7z .a52 .atr .bas .bin .car .dcm .xex .xfd .zip .atr.gz .xfd.gz | ATARIXL.ROM **and** ATARIBAS.ROM **and** ATARIOSA.ROM **and** ATARIOSB.ROM **and** 5200.rom | /opt/retropie/configs/atari5200/retroarch.cfg |

 ## Emulator: [Atari800](https://atari800.github.io/)
-This emulator emulates the Atari 8 bit family: 400, 800, 1200XL, 600XL, 800XL, 130XE, XEGS and the Atari 5200.
-This one of the more tricky emulators to get set up as it requires a multiplicity of BIOS files and configurations depending on what systems you want to utilise but it seems to run Atari 5200 games pretty well.
+These emulators emulate the Atari 8 bit family: 400, 800, 1200XL, 600XL, 800XL, 130XE, XEGS and the Atari 5200.
+This can be one of the more tricky emulators to get set up as they require a multiplicity of BIOS files and configurations depending on what systems you want to utilise but it seems to run Atari 5200 games pretty well.

+Atari800 is currently a port of version 4.1.0, whereas lr-Atari800 is based on version 3.1.0.
+Because of this, setup is substantially similar, with some differences.
+The lr-Atari800 core is currently the default in Retropie.

 ## ROMS
 Accepted File Extensions: **.a52 .bas .bin .car .xex .atr .xfd .dcm .atr.gz .xfd.gz**